 The defendant is required to respond to your claim.
 This can take up to four months but in some cases, may be as quick as 15 working days from the date of notification.
-Where necessary, we will take action to ensure they respond in a timely fashion to keep your claim on track.
+Where necessary, our personal injury solicitors will take action to ensure they respond in a timely fashion to keep your claim on track.
 At this point, the defendant will usually either admit full or partial liability, or deny responsibility for any wrongdoing.

 Whatever response the defendant gives, we will talk you through your options and advise you on how best to proceed.

 This may involve various steps, such as gathering witness statements.
 We need to able to prove the facts of the case, including exactly what happened, how this negatively impacted you and the full consequences for your life.